Sivnerof/HackThisSite/Basic/Basic-3/README.md

 This is the file that our password is getting checked against.

-If we navigate to the ```password.php``` at https://www.hackthissite.org/missions/basic/3/password.php we'll see the password needed to solve this level.
+If we navigate to the ```password.php``` file at https://www.hackthissite.org/missions/basic/3/password.php we'll see the password needed to solve this level.

 ```9ec995dd```